 With his licence in place and with an already established following for his whisky, George took advantage in the following years and word quickly spread overseas to America about the infamous Speyside spirit.
 The Americans developed a strong taste for the whisky, to the extent where even during prohibition they had to get their hands on it by any means possible.

 During the American prohibition, a New Yorker called Abe Rosenberg became a very important figure in the Scotch whisky market.
 Despite alcohol being illegal Abe managed to get boats full of single malt onto American soil which of course gained him a hero status during the tough times.
 In the post prohibition era he imported thousands of bottles and gained great expertise and a sophisticated palate along the way.
 On the back of this he started to buy and collect vast amounts of barrels from Scotland’s top distilleries during the World War 2 period.

-Abe passed away in 1994 and left behind him an incredibly impressive collection of approximately 4000 single casks of the best single malts produced in Scotland over the past 100 years.
+Abe passed away in 1994 and left behind an incredibly impressive collection of approximately 4000 single casks of the best single malts produced in Scotland over the past 100 years.

 Abe Rosenberg’s influence on the global demand for Scotch is unprecedented.
 Importing the high-quality whisky in such high volumes to America stemmed the growth of Scotch to the furthest corners of the world.
-He helped set the successful foundations for such a booming whisky market we see today and due to his incredible dedication to single malt we are seeing the industry grow year in year out.
+He helped set the successful foundations for the booming whisky market we see today and due to his incredible dedication to single malt we are seeing the industry grow year in year out.

 The luxurious design achieved with this bottle and case mean that it is guaranteed to be a centrepiece to anyone’s whisky display or collection.
 The extreme attention to detail on both the bottle and case reflects the quality of the whisky they hold inside.